Guido Mantega

-Life and career
+Early life and education

 Mantega was born in Genoa, Italy.
-He graduated in Economics from the School of Economics, Business and Accounting of the University of São Paulo, he holds a Ph.D. in Sociology from the University of São Paulo and is a professor of economics at several leading universities of São Paulo.
+He graduated in Economics from the School of Economics, Business and Accounting of the University of São Paulo, he holds a Ph.D. in Sociology from the University of São Paulo and is a professor of economics at several universities of São Paulo.

+Career

 He has long been associated with the left wing Workers' Party and was a key member in the successful presidential campaign of the party's founder and leader, Luiz Inácio Lula da Silva.
 Upon Lula's access to power in 2003, Mantega was appointed Minister of Planning, and later chairman to BNDES (National Bank for Economical and Social Development).

 On March 27, 2006 he was named Brazil's Finance Minister, replacing Antonio Palocci, who resigned in the wake of corruption charges.
-Mr Mantega left office in December 2014, when he was replaced by the Chicago-trained economist Joaquim Levy.
+Mantega left office in December 2014, when he was replaced by the University of Chicago-trained economist Joaquim Levy.

 In mid-2013, financial-markets commentator David Marsh wrote: